SeregPie/VueTween/README.md

 # VueTween

-Allows components to tween their properties.
+Allows the components to tween their properties.

 ## demo